Review by Ian Keogh

 When John Ridley wrote the first American Way story in 2006 he was a relatively successful jobbing film and TV writer.
 When he began the sequel a decade later he was the writer of BAFTA and Golden Globe award winning 12 Years a Slave, for which he also picked up an Oscar for Best Adapted Screenplay, something Vertigo are keen to exploit on the cover.

 As before, George Jeanty tells the story, but without any great dynamism.
 He’s good at providing the anger of the times on people’s faces, but too many of those people are strangely put together.
 As before, a more dynamic artist would sell the plot better.
+One clever aspect of the look, though, is colour coding the page backgrounds according to which person is in featured.

 In most ways this is a simpler story than the one Ridley told last time, as almost everyone’s already where they need to be, so they just need a little prod to set off a fire that’s seems to be inevitable.
 How Ridley plays things out surprises.
 He looks in on most who survived the events of the 1960s, and provides them with a solid reason for their presence here, introduces a couple of significant new characters also forged by the past, and wraps everything up satisfyingly.
 The door, however, can be kicked open again should he fancy exploring the 1980s in 2028.